realsanjeev/Django-rest-framework/SEARCH.md

    ```

 This setup enables efficient and responsive search capabilities in your Django project, enhancing the user experience with fast and accurate search results.

+## Note
+Make sure `index_name` is properly assign which is needed in client side to get response from server(algolia)